-Islington might be represented by the quasi-impoverished pink squares on the Monopoly board, but that doesn’t reflect the restaurants in Islington, which are solid gold.
+Islington might be represented by the quasi-impoverished baby blue squares on the Monopoly board, but that doesn’t reflect the restaurants in Islington, which are solid gold.
 And probably occupied by the fancy motorcar.
 Driven by the dog.
 Wearing the top hat.

-Named after odd looking conical houses in Apuli, Italy, Trullo is a contemporary little trattoria that you dream of finding on holiday, but sadly never do.
+Named after odd-looking conical houses in Apulia, Italy, Trullo is the kind of contemporary little trattoria that you dream of finding on holiday, but sadly never do.

 Because it’s in Highbury.